afdaniele/compose/public_html/data/showdown/documents/v0.9/html-layout.md

 It constraints the [Page Canvas](#page-canvas) to a width of `970px` that guarantees optimal visibility on a broad variety of desktop and mobile devices.

-It is possible to relax this constraint by adding the following CSS style snippet to the beginning of your code while implementing a new page.
+It is possible to relax this constraint simply by adding the following CSS style snippet to the source code of your pages.

 ```html
 <style type="text/css">